Demon702/WorldValuesBench/README.md

 		- The `Question` column contains the IDs of the value questions that we study and can be used to retrieve the question from **value_questions.json** or **question_metadata.json**.
 		- The `Continent`, `Urban / Rural`, `Education` columns cluster participants into demographic groups that we study.
 		- The `D_INTERVIEW` column can be used to uniquely identify a participant and retrieve the participant demographic attributes and answer to the question from the valid set tsv files.

-### dataset_construction
-This directory contains a few intermediate and potentially reusable files that are generated during our dataset construction procedure.
-- **data_preparation.py**: It contains the end-to-end code to process the raw data and produce our structured dataset present in [WorldValuesBench](WorldValuesBench), including the full, train, valid, and test splits.
-- **question_metadata.json**: It contains useful metadata for each question present in the dataset, same as [WorldValuesBench/question_metadata.json](WorldValuesBench/question_metadata.json).
-- **codebook.json**: It contains the mapping between the numerical answer (present in raw file) and the natural language answer.
-- **answer_adjustment.json**: It contains the remapping required for some of the answer choices to make them monotonic and ordinal.
-- **probe_set_construction.py**: It contains the code to produce our probe set.

 ### evaluation
 This directory contains our evaluation script and visualizations.